sergi/jsftp/README.md

 Tests
 -----

-To run the tests from the command line:
+To run the tests:

-    node test/jsftp_test.js
+    npm test

 Please note that for now the unit tests require python because the FTP server used is written in python.
 In the future this dependency will not be there.